-The purpose of the Air Corps Trainee Military Aircraft Systems Technician programme is to provide military aircraft technicians for the Irish Air Corps.
-The programme offers successful candidates the opportunity of becoming an efficient and disciplined member of the Air Corps The trainee technician undergoes full basic military training and passes out as a 3-Star soldier prior to commencing their technical training.
+The purpose of the Air Corps Aircraft Maintenance Technician course is to provide military aircraft technicians for the Irish Air Corps.
+The student undergoes full basic military training and passes out as an Airman/Airwoman prior to commencing their technical training.
 This is a unique opportunity for an individual who has an interest in military training to also pursue a career in aviation maintenance.
-The initial military training affords the trainee technician an opportunity to develop skills which are applicable to the aircraft maintenance environment such as discipline, self-reliance, teamwork and working to exacting standards.
+The initial military training affords the students an opportunity to develop skills which are applicable to the aircraft maintenance environment such as discipline, self-reliance, teamwork and working to exacting standards.
+The course offers an interdisciplinary approach in which the students obtain a mix of technological and operational skills specifically related to Irish Military aviation requirements.